The Ultimate Guide to Email A/B Testing

 Well . . . there is.

-Getting Started with Email A/B Testing
+- Get Started with Email A/B Testing Today

 Setting Goals for Email A/B Testing

-Anyone can split test an email, but like anything in digital marketing, having a clear goal and purpose for testing is essential.
+Like anything in digital marketing, having a clear goal and purpose for testing is essential.
 Sure, you can run a quick email A/B test and obtain useful results, but having a more precise testing strategy will yield more powerful data.

 - Why are we testing this variable?